 Learn Arabic

-Today, Arabic is the national language of 20 countries and is widely understood in all Muslim majority countries.
-Arabic belongs to the group of languages, which are written from right to left.
-As almost all of the Western European languages share the Roman script, many Middle Eastern and old Central Asian languages share the Arabic script.
+Arabic is one of the languages written from right to left.
+While most Western European languages use the Roman script, many Middle Eastern and ancient Central Asian languages use the Arabic script.

 Arabic has different dialects in different regions.
 This website teaches classical Arabic.
 Also, known as high Arabic, Quranic Arabic, and Fusshah.
 The way to the learning of a particular dialect also goes through classic Arabic.
 First, you would learn classic Arabic and then build a dialect based on classic language.